 Environmental sustainability runs through the work we do within Humanities, including our research, teaching, procurement, IT, waste and recycling, and energy use.

-Both cities@manchester and the Sustainable Consumption Institute are examples of how Humanities research and engagement around sustainability can make a difference.
+Both the Manchester Urban Institute and the Sustainable Consumption Institute are examples of how Humanities research and engagement around sustainability can make a difference.

 Courses on environmental sustainability

-There are over 100 taught courses on environmental sustainability and many of our students can access these, either through their own degree study or via the University College for Interdisciplinary Learning.
+There are over 100 taught courses on environmental sustainability and many of our students can access these, either through their own degree study or via the University College for Interdisciplinary Learning (UCIL).